Agramm18/Patient_Management_System_v.05/README.md

 - The `.env` file must be located in the project root
 - All values are required
 - `DB_PORT` must be numeric
+- The default account values are used when the application needs to create missing `local_admin` or `admin` rows
+- Default account permissions are currently hard-coded in `SetDefaultAccounts`

 ## Database Setup

 The current configuration flow depends on a valid MySQL setup before the application starts.
-The program reads the database values from `.env` and then tries to build a JDBC connection with them.
+The program reads the database values from `.env`, tries to build a JDBC connection with them, and then checks the `accounts` table for required starter accounts.

 Create the database: